KamranDjourshari24/INST767_Project/README.md

     League Teams).
     !["Scheduler Proof"](images/epl_call1.png)

-    Bucket with new data (shown with Last Modied Time):
+    Bucket with new data (shown with Last modified Time):
     !["Bucket Update Proof"](images/epl_call_bucket.png)

 - **f1_driver_call**: This scheduler is set to run before the start of every F1 Racing season at 12:20 AM UTC timezone on February 23rd with the new driver data.
     !["Scheduler Proof"](images/f1_driver_call1.png)

-    Bucket with new data (shown with Last Modied Time):
+    Bucket with new data (shown with Last modified Time):
     !["Bucket Update Proof"](images/f1_driver_call_bucket.png)

 - **gdp_call**: This scheduler is set to run every 6 months starting from January.
 The goal